-I just want to start out by talking to you about when you found out that you were HIV positive.
-So if you could just describe that situation and, kind of, the date, and how you found out about your diagnosis.
+I want to start out by talking to you about when you found out that you were HIV positive.
+So, if you could just describe that situation, the date, and how you found out about your diagnosis.

 I was diagnosed 25 years ago, in 1987.
 And it was during the time when I was expecting it.
 There were people dying all around me.
 We couldn't even keep up with the people that were dead.
 We would have to call and make sure: Did you tell me that somebody died that day?

-You know, it was like a Holocaust.
-And it was a tragedy.
+It was like a holocaust.
+It was a tragedy.
 We had no counseling to get through it.
-And so, when I became positive, I kind of denied it, went into denial for, like, seven years.
+And so, when I became positive, I kind of denied it, went into denial for like seven years.
 Did drugs, alcohol, prostituted, and did the whole realm.
-And, really, literally was trying to kill myself; because that's the way it seemed that the world wanted me to just disappear.
+And, really, literally was trying to kill myself, because that's the way it seemed that the world wanted me to just disappear.
 Nobody wanted to look at me.
-People were very discriminatory towards transgenders, as far as getting jobs and stuff like that.
-So my only choice was to prostitute at that time.
+People were very discriminatory toward transgenders, as far as getting jobs and stuff like that.
+So, my only choice was to prostitute at that time.

 And I did find it.
 I found a group called Common Ground.
 When I first went there, I couldn't believe these people.
 When I first went up in the yard -- they was in the yard when I got there, at the house -- and they had this fried chicken.
-And it was piled up so high; I had never seen fried chicken piled up that high.
+It was piled up so high.
+I had never seen fried chicken piled up that high.
 And I said, "I wonder what kind of people these are here."

-So I went on up there and I met them.
-And they told me about the group.
-And there was a group that they had every day.
-And they provided lunch for you.
-And it was a spiritual group, where they had poetry and spiritual meditation and different exercises like catalyst, massage, Reiki massage, and different things like that, that we could do to improve our whole emotional and physical being.
+So, I went on up there and I met them.
+They told me about the group.
+There was a group that they had every day, and they provided lunch for you.
+It was a spiritual group, where they had poetry and spiritual meditation and different exercises like catalyst, massage, Reiki massage, and different things like that, that we could do to improve our whole emotional and physical being.

 Dee Dee, I just want to go back real quickly to when you were diagnosed.
-I know that you now live in Atlanta, Georgia.
+I know that you now live in Atlanta, Ga.
 Were you diagnosed in Atlanta?